digdeeproots/docs.digdeeproots.com/test-improvements-example/6c-use-builder--helpers.md

 ---
 title: Simpler Helpers
-subtitle: Extracted code out of the helpers into the builders
+description: Extracted code out of the helpers into the builders
 ---

 ```csharp